JeffersonLab/JANA2/docs/howto_group_events.md

 is a persistent JObject.
 Insert the JEventGroup into the JEvent so that downstream components can access it.

 3. In the sequential part of the JEventProcessor, call JEvent.Get<JEventGroup>()->ReportEventFinished();
+Please only call this once; although we could make JEventGroup robust against repeated calls, it would add some overhead.

 4. Afterwards, the JEventProcessor may call JEvent.Get<JEventGroup>()->IsGroupFinished() to determine if that event was the last of its run number.
 This can be called from any component.
 For instance, if we wanted to reintroduce